 In the world of restaurant mergers and acquisitions, big deals — like 2017’s sales of Popeyes Louisiana Kitchen ($1.8b) or Panera Bread (~$7.5b) — tend to get the most attention.
 But private equity firms should also look at lower middle-market restaurant investment opportunities for deals that deliver solid growth to their partners.

-Across the investment landscape, most middle-market activity has been concentrated in the upper middle market (enterprises valued between $500m and $1b).
+Across the investment landscape, most middle-market activity has been concentrated in the upper-middle market (enterprises valued between $500m and $1b).
 Deals in the core middle market ($100m to $500m) and lower middle market ($25m to $100m) have decreased over the last five years.

-We expect that this balance will shift, as deal size in the lower middle market has remained steadier than other middle-market segments (-1.6% as opposed to -2.3% and -3.6% for the core and upper middle markets, respectively).
+We expect that this balance will shift, as deal size in the lower middle market has remained steadier than other middle-market segments (-1.6% as opposed to -2.3% and -3.6% for the core and upper-middle markets, respectively).

 As dry powder continues to grow and competition for deals becomes fiercer, the lower middle market can offer safe harbor for private equity firms’ investment.
 But not all lower middle-market opportunities provide the same benefits; fund managers should consult experts in the industry to assess which ones best align with the firm’s strategy.

-Looking at publicly traded restaurants in the US, we see that valuations and growth in the lower middle market are similar those found in the rest of the middle-market segment and among large enterprises (valued above $1b), but growth in the LMM can happen more quickly.
+Looking at publicly traded restaurants in the US, we see that valuations and growth in the lower middle market are similar to those found in the rest of the middle-market segment and among large enterprises (valued above $1b), but growth in the LMM can happen more quickly.

 Some of these big operations, like Shake Shack, Domino’s Pizza, and Chipotle have EV/EBITDA multiples in the twenties, but none comes close to Wingstop’s 37.4x valuation.
 These multiples simply price most investors out of deals.
 In contrast, the lower middle market offers a 10.1x median multiple, showing a large potential upside.